grayed/tlc/README.md

 screen by extraneous details.

 Written in C using modern POSIX and OpenBSD features.
-Build testing happens on OpenBSD, Linux and MacOS for now.
+Build testing happens on OpenBSD, Linux, MacOS and FreeBSD for now.
 Portability patches are welcome.

 The code is distributed under BSD 2-clause license, except a few